 - Inform the team member inside a member of your party will need a “Guest Assistance” pass.
 They’ll ask you a few quick questions, including the identity of the disabled person, the number of people in your party, and what sort of accommodations s/he will need.
 Once this is done, they’ll hand you your pass, which will include a blank grid for team members to fill in as necessary.

 - Once you have your pass, here are the ground rules.
-You can access the Gate A/handicapped access line immediately if any attraction’s wait is twenty-five (25) minutes or less.
+You can access the Universal Express/handicapped access line immediately if any attraction’s wait is twenty-five (25) minutes or less.
 Just show your Guest Assistance pass to the team member at an attraction entrance and they’ll direct you.

-- If an attraction has a wait of thirty (30) minutes or more, you’ll receive a written return time the length current posted wait, whereupon you’ll be able to access the Gate A/handicapped access line.
+- If an attraction has a wait of thirty (30) minutes or more, you’ll receive a written return time the length current posted wait, whereupon you’ll be able to access the Universal Express/handicapped access line.

 - Keep in mind you can only have one (1) return time at any given time.
 You can, however, have a return time and access other attractions’ whose waits are 25 minutes or less.

 - A team member will explain this all to you again when you’re given your pass.
 As always, ask any team member for assistance if you’re confused.